nachocaru/xaprb.com/content/blog/2005-11-29-the-four-tools.md

 layout: post
 permalink: /2005/11/29/the-four-tools/
 ---
-I rarely blog on other people&#8217;s content, but I can&#8217;t agree more strongly with this [list of essential tools for software engineering][1]:
+I rarely blog on other people's content, but I can't agree more strongly with this [list of essential tools for software engineering][1]:

 > There are an endless pile of tools engineers are fond of using in their development process, but there are only four that they really need:
 >